ideasonpurpose/wp-svg-lib/README.md

 A single bare attribute will be treated as the source, but the shortcode prefers named attributes and if a shortcode contains both, the named `src` attribute will override the positional info.

-In this example, the `square` SVG will be shown:
+In this example, the `square` SVG will be shown instead of `circle`:

 ```
 [svg circle src="square"]